directvt/vtm/doc/architecture.md

     - The WINDOW_BUFFER_SIZE_EVENT stream is forwarded to the window size event channel.
     - The MENU_EVENT stream is interpreted using the Event.MenuEvent.dwCommandId value:
         - 0x8000: The subsequent MENU_EVENT record is forwarded to the style event channel.
-        - 0x8001: Clipboard-paste block start (INPUT_RECORD begin mark).
-Subsequent KEY_EVENT records are read until the INPUT_RECORD end mark appears, and then a whole block of chars is forwarded to the clipboard event channel.
+        - 0x8001: Clipboard-paste block start (INPUT_RECORD Begin Mark).
+Subsequent KEY_EVENT records are read until the INPUT_RECORD End Mark appears, and then a whole block of chars is forwarded to the clipboard event channel.
-        - 0x8002: Clipboard-paste block end (INPUT_RECORD end mark).
+        - 0x8002: Clipboard-paste block end (INPUT_RECORD End Mark).
 - Window system-defined messages
     - WM_CREATE event is forwarded to the clipboard event channel.
     - WM_CLIPBOARDUPDATE events are forwarded to the clipboard event channel.